oscargm/stencil-components-test/README.md

 ## Instructions

-To run these tests you need to be running storybook (`npm run storybook`) on [stencil-components](https://github.com/oscargm/stencil-components) in your local machine.
+To run these tests you need to be running [stencil-components](https://github.com/oscargm/stencil-components) storybook (`npm run storybook`) in your local machine.

 To run the tests: